 - Encourage lymphatic drainage (Valverde et al., 2023)

-These findings may explain the improvements seen in client I.t.
+These findings may explain the improvements seen in Client X.

 Looking Ahead

-While some challenges remain—like sensitivity to social environments or difficulty with complex tasks—I.T. describes herself as feeling “bored” now that she’s functioning at a higher level, she is looking for the next challenge on self-improvement.
-Her focus has shifted from coping day-to-day to thinking about what's next in work, life, and purpose.
+While some challenges remain—like sensitivity to social environments or difficulty with complex mental tasks—Client X is excited to be functioning at a higher level, she is looking for the next challenge in self-improvement.
+She has been able to travel again after many years and her sleep has greatly improved.
+Her focus has shifted from coping with day-to-day to thinking about what's next in work, life, and purpose.

 Final Thoughts

 Every brain is different.
-But stories like I.T.’s remind us of the remarkable ways the brain can adapt and change—especially when supported by thoughtful, evidence-informed tools like photobiomodulation.
+But stories like this remind us of the remarkable ways the brain can adapt and change—especially when supported by thoughtful, evidence-informed tools like photobiomodulation.

 References: